 It is utilized for seasonal planning of resources right down to real-time decisions and all the time horizons in-between.

-Digital and cloud based tools, using this real-time information gives awareness of the virtual capacity of infrastructure when facilities and staff assignments are dynamically adjusted to optimize the use of available resources, the efficiency of the overall operation and ensure a pleasing customer experience.
-By providing greater visibility and flexibility, these tools assist in pre-empting delays and a swift recovery from weather impacts, system failures or other uncontrollable events.
+Digital and cloud based tools, using this real-time information gives awareness of the virtual capacity of infrastructure when facilities and staff assignments are dynamically adjusted to optimize the use of available resources, the efficiency of the overall operation and ensure a optimized customer experience.
+By providing greater visibility and flexibility, these tools assist in pre-empting delays and a swift recovery from weather impacts, system failures or uncontrollable events.

 As a prerequisite, communications networks (terrestrial and satellite) provide the necessary coverage and capacity to connect with all fixed and mobile devices involved in the exchange of real-time information.
-These networks have the appropriate redundancy, security, prioritizing capabilities and 24/7 reliability for mission-critical systems to maintain safe and efficient operations.
+These networks have the appropriate resilience, redundancy, security, prioritizing capabilities and 24/7 reliability for mission-critical systems to maintain safe and efficient operations.

 Along with operational efficiency, environmental aspects are paramount for an aircraft turnaround.
 For every part of this journey, technology deployments and process change lead to a significant reduction in noise, emissions, energy consumption and waste.
 This is not simply a response to address the global challenge of climate change, it is also securing the future growth of the industry in a manner that is sustainable.